 Christmas can be a time for laughter, celebration and joy.
 But for the bereaved and lonely elderly, it can also be a time of sadness and isolation.

 Dementia, disability and disease together with friends and relatives being torn in different directions, can mean that too many people are facing a lonely festive season.
 However, there is support out there to bring some holiday cheer.
 As Age UK says, ‘no one should have no one at Christmas’.
 So, if you are, or someone you love is facing Christmas alone, don’t suffer in silence.

 There are usually a number of community Christmas events where you can celebrate with others.

 The Salvation Army organises Christmas lunches, carol services and sing-songs.
 They will also arrange visits for vulnerable elderly people and offer comfort and companionship to those who are lonely and distressed during the holiday season.

 Most local religious groups will offer support and celebrations that are appropriate to your individual religious beliefs.

 Community Christmas is a charity that believes no elderly person should be alone on Christmas Day, unless they want to be.
 They are supporting communities to provide social events, with food, drink and entertainment.
 It could be a chance to reconnect with old friends or forge new friendships, providing cheer that should last well past the 25th of December.

 Consider employing a carer to come into the home to provide holiday help, and perhaps some mince pies and a friendly chat.

 The level of support can respond to each individual’s needs.
-From just a few hours to help prepare a meal and clean up the house, to live-in caregivers who can support your loved one in the comfort of their own home, throughout the holiday period.
-So that you can get some rest and respite, knowing they’re safe.
+From just a few hours to help prepare a meal and clean up the house, to live in caregivers who can support your loved one in the comfort of their own home, throughout the holiday period.
+A carer can mean that you can get some rest and respite, knowing they’re safe.